Lavender

 Small, violet-blue flowers on a terminal spike.

 When the ground is warm, plant seedlings 15-20 inches apart.
-In colder climates, lavender must be protected or housed in a greenhouse or cold frame that can be covered during severe weather.
+When growing lavender in colder climates, it must be protected or housed in a greenhouse or cold frame that can be covered during severe weather.
+Lavender pruning should be done in March

 Lavender Uses

-There was a time that a young girl was prepared for marriage when, with her own hands, she had made her own linen and stored it with lavender.
+There was a time that a young girl was only considered prepared for marriage when, with her own hands, she had made her own linen and stored it with lavender.

 Flower stems should be cut in August and covered immediately to protect them from the sun.
 Four-year-old plants produce more of the thin, pale yellow and fragrant lavender oil but two-year-old plants yield a better product.
 Lavender oil is one of the most prized of the essential oils.
 About 150-200 pounds of cut plants are required to obtain one pound of lavender oil.